Catch-up subscriptions

 Server-side filtering

-EventStoreDB allows you to filter the events whilst you subscribe to the $all
+EventStoreDB allows you to filter the events whilst subscribing to the $all

-stream so that you only receive the events that you care about.
+stream to only receive the events you care about.

 stream.